Incredulous New CEO Says FTX Used QuickBooks to Manage Billions

 In at least one case, Ray said, Bankman-Fried signed the loan as both the issuer and recipient.

-The loans were just one of the many alleged failures Ray listed in his testimony before the House Financial Services Committee.
-Bankman-Fried was also scheduled to testify at the hearing, part of an investigation into the downfall of his $32 billion company, before his arrest in the Bahamas.

-Ray expressed astonishment that there was “no record-keeping whatsoever” at the business.
-Employees passed along invoices and expenses via Slack as opposed to a formal process, he said, and the multibillion-dollar operation used QuickBooks to manage its finance.
-Meanwhile, Ray continued, there was no independent board to serve as a watchdog.

-Contrary to Bankman-Fried's own representations, Ray alleged there was virtually no separation in the leadership between FTX, its U.S. arm, and the trading firm.
-The CEO claimed there was “virtually no distinction whatsoever” between the leadership of the three entities, and that the owners could “run free rein” among all of them.
+Contrary to Bankman-Fried’s own representations, Ray alleged there was “virtually no distinction whatsoever” in the leadership between FTX, its U.S. arm, and the trading firm, and that the owners could “run free rein” among all of them.

+“It was really operated as one company,” Ray testified.
+“As a result there’s no distinction, virtually, between the operations of the company and who controls those operations.”

 The point was important given that SEC investigators allege that FTX lent customer funds to Alameda to make risky bets, putting customers’ assets at risk and ultimately losing them when the company crashed.
 Bankman-Fried has claimed he was unaware of the customer funds being lent to Alameda, seeming to place blame on Alameda CEO and his on-and-off girlfriend, Caroline Ellison.